The Great Cloud Exodus: Part I

 About TechOutlet.eu

 TechOutlet.eu has been a specialist in enterprise IT hardware for the Benelux since 2014.
-They supply EOL (End-of-Life) and new servers, workstations, and laptops from brands like HP, Dell, and Lenovo to SMEs, government, and healthcare.
+They supply EOL (End-of-Life) and new servers, workstations, and laptops from brands such as HP, Dell, and Lenovo to SMEs, government, and healthcare.

 The focus is on: